ktpolanski/dc6s/README.md

 This offers a few commands accessible from Mafia's CLI:

 -   `dc6s` performs the CS run.
 -   `dc6s_halfloop` adds some basic breakfast tasks, garbo legs and automatic ascension.
-However, a strange garbo interaction means the half-loop can't be ran in one call, and the script needs to be re-ran once the CS leg finishes.
 Accepts the following optional arguments:
     -   `hardcore` will ascend HCCS rather than the default SCCS
     -   `noascend` will deposit the user in front of the gash in an ascension-ready state; useful for perming skills